 Completed applications will be accepted for all applicants and the information will be verified by the HA.

-Applications may be made in person at the HA during specified dates and business hours posted at the HA's Office.
+Applications may be accepted during specified dates on the HA WEB site.

 The application must be dated, time-stamped, and referred to the HA's office where HCV applications are processed.

-Individuals who have a physical impairment which would prevent them from completing an application in person may call the HA to make special arrangements to complete their application.
+Individuals who have an impairment which would prevent them from completing an application on line may call the HA to make special arrangements to complete their application.

 Opening and Closing Waiting Lists